ilo-bst/Fault-Tolerant-Control/README.md

 ### Current Status
 - Basic control system implemented.
-- Preliminary tests show that the additional term improve performance under noise.
-Cart does not go left as much as without that term.
-The angle stabilization works pretty good in both cases.
+- Preliminary tests indicate that the inclusion of the additional term enhances performance under noisy conditions.
+Specifically, the cart exhibits reduced leftward deviation when the term is applied.
+Furthermore, angle stabilization is effective in both cases

 ### Future Work